 Velikovsky’s revelation was not received in the humble spirit it was given and very few scientists even asked if the old scholar may be right in some obscure way?
 His publisher was blackmailed into submission, supporters of Velikovsky within the science community were fired or ridiculed into silence.
 And so began the campaign to blacken his name and his good reputation as a ground-breaking psychologist and scholar; a campaign that is still active to this day.
 As a result of this relentless crusade by science and sceptics it is assumed that all of his ideas have been soundly debunked and laid to rest.
 This is far from true.

-It is, however true and often quoted that most of his detractors, then as now, had never even read his book Worlds In Collision let alone his full works.
-Again, as often quoted in these pages it would bode well to actually read what is written before making a final judgement and then form a personal opinion based on the book and subsequent supporting evidence rather than trust the detractors version.
+It is however true and often quoted that most of his detractors, then as now, had never even read his book Worlds In Collision let alone his full works.
+Again, as quoted in these pages it would bode well to actually read what is written before making a final judgment and then form a personal opinion based on the book and subsequent supporting evidence rather than trust the detractors version.
 The idea that there is someone out there who knows more than you do is wrong.
 They are wrong because they start from the false premise that Velikovsky has to be wrong and there is no need to check his theories.
 This is both a logical fallacy and lazy thinking, something that will surprise many who see academics as those who are paid to do our thinking.